Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 Sudden food changes can keep the stomach irritated.
 For the first day, the goal is gentle and consistent, not experimental.

 In some healthy adult cats with a mild episode, a brief pause from food may help the stomach settle.
-Do not fast kittens, and be more cautious with cats who have chronic conditions like diabetes.
+Be more cautious with kittens and cats with chronic health issues.

 Step 4: Restart with tiny meals

-When you restart food, think very small.
-If a tiny amount stays down, offer another small amount later instead of a full meal right away.
+When you restart food, go small.
+If a tiny amount stays down, offer another small amount later instead of a full meal.

 • Keep portions small